vippsas/vipps-partner/README.md

 The `Merchant-Serial-Number` header can be used with all API keys, and can speed up any trouble-shooting of API problems quite a bit.

-**Please note:** If you are already using the same, identical API-keys for multiple merchants, you are _already_ using partner keys.
-That's good.

 The same set of partner keys can be used for all your merchants' sale units, for both the [Vipps eCom API](https://github.com/vippsas/vipps-ecom-api) and the